dohuyhoang93/DeepSearch/README.md

 # DeepSearch

 **DeepSearch** is a high-performance file search utility developed in Rust.
-It enables fast and intuitive search operations across local folders and network shared directories (SMB), with support for parallel processing and a user-friendly CLI.
+It enables fast and intuitive search operations across local folders and network shared directories (SMB), with support for parallel processing and a user-friendly graphical interface.

 ---